-On a section 8 short inspection, it’s important to begin with the mind-set that ‘this is a good school’.
+On an ungraded inspection, it’s important to begin with the mind-set that ‘this is a good school’.
 I will check whether the school remains good and make sure that the safeguarding is effective.
 It’s essential to have an honest, challenging, professional dialogue with senior leaders.

 Before the inspection, I review the inspection data summary report to get a view on how pupils are performing in national tests.
 It helps to form some questions I might ask the school.
 The school’s website is a useful source of information as it includes details of the school’s curriculum and policies.